Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Epsilon momentum + reverse direction + teleport entity? make it possible for the player to control without edits
 * Going into a separated/unstabilized portal goes to Nowhere with the cockroach piano
 * Place the glace-crowns past a snowy path, they view the harmony from afar
+* Bug if something turns tangible on top of something already tangible?

 **Save and Load**